See Nutshell in action!

 LinkedIn outreach is the art of connecting with new prospects on the platform, aiming to engage potential buyers and business partners.
 It involves leveraging LinkedIn to network within your industry and reach out to ideal customers for your products or services.

-While it may be easy to find prospects on LinkedIn, things get complicated if you don’t have a playbook for messaging them.
+While it may be easy to find prospects on LinkedIn, things get complicated if you don’t have a playbook for cold messaging them.
 Here are my six best tips for using LinkedIn cold outreach messages to start sales conversations.

 But before we start, remember that if you want to message LinkedIn users you’re not already connected with directly, you will need to be a LinkedIn Premium user or purchase InMail credits.
 Of course, any LinkedIn member can include a message with a connection request for free.
 But those messages are limited to 300 characters, and the recipient can decline your connection request without ever reading your message.
 (Some people don’t like to be bothered by strangers, go figure.)